 If you are in crisis, or know someone who is, there are many resources that can help.
 These hotlines and organizations are free and available to anyone who is struggling.

 For suicide prevention:

-If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 800-273-8255 or text HOME to 741741 to reach a trained counselor at the Crisis Text Line.
-You can also visit SpeakingOfSuicide.com/resources for a list of additional support networks.
+If you or someone you know is in crisis, call 988 to reach the Suicide and Crisis Lifeline.
+You can also call the National Suicide Prevention Lifeline at 800-273-8255, text HOME to 741741 or visit SpeakingOfSuicide.com/resources for additional resources.

 For sexual assault:

 If you or someone you know has been sexually assaulted, call the National Sexual Assault Telephone Hotline at 1-800-656-4673.
 The hotline, run by the Rape, Abuse & Incest National Network (RAINN), can put you in contact with your local rape crisis center.
 You can also access RAINN’s online chat service at https://www.rainn.org/get-help.
 Confidential chats are available in English and in Spanish.